saivenkatreddy29/Conveyer_belt/README.md

 2) window_size - Choose the _window_size_ that is used to smooth the speed values from fluctuation

 **Example:** `python3 main.py --method optical_flow --window_size 5`
+Then after execution you can see a results.csv file with speed values logged and also a raw file with the method name to see raw speeds.
 # Code structure and functionality

 **1. Initialization of ZED SDK Camera:**